List of Appalachian State Mountaineers football seasons

 The Appalachian State Mountaineers football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing Appalachian State University in the East Division of the Sun Belt Conference.
-The team's current head coach is Shawn Clark, who was hired after the departure of Eliah Drinkwitz following the team's victory in the 2019 Sun Belt Championship game.
+The team's current head coach is Dowell Loggains.

 The Mountaineers fielded their first team in 1928 under coach Graydon Eggers.
 From 1928 to 1969, Appalachian State participated in the National Association of Intercollegiate Athletics (NAIA) and spent time playing in the North State Conference/Carolinas Conference, the Smoky Mountain Conference, and as an independent.
 The Mountaineers transitioned to NCAA Division I in 1971, joining the Southern Conference in 1972.
 Appalachian State, along with the rest of the Southern Conference, began competing at the I-AA (later known as the Football Championship Subdivision, or FCS) level in 1981.
 The Mountaineers transitioned to the FBS in 2014, joining the Sun Belt Conference alongside longtime Southern Conference rival Georgia Southern.

 The Mountaineers have played 89 seasons of football, compiling a record of 616–337–28 and winning 21 conference championships (6 in the North Star Conference, 12 in the Southern Conference, and 3 in the Sun Belt Conference).
 The Mountaineers appeared in 9 bowl games during their time in the NAIA, compiling a 3–6 record, and they appeared in the FCS playoffs 20 times, winning three national championships (2005, 2006, and 2007).
 In their five seasons since joining the FBS in 2014, the Mountaineers have recorded a record of 48–16, five consecutive winning seasons, four consecutive bowl wins, and three straight conference titles.

 In 1931 the Mountaineers joined the North State Conference and finished in first place under coach C. B. Johnson.
 Kidd Brewer took over coaching duties of the Mountaineers from 1935 to 1938, winning another North State Conference championship.
 An All-American at Duke, Brewer's 1937 squad is best remembered for going unbeaten and unscored upon during the regular season, outscoring opponents 206–0 before losing a postseason game to the Southern Miss Golden Eagles 7–0.
 In 1967, Appalachian State became an independent team for four years.
 Jim Brakefield was hired as head coach in 1971, vacating the same position he held at Wofford.
 A year later, in 1972, Appalachian State accepted an invitation into the Southern Conference.
 Credited as overseeing the transition into Division I football, Brakefield had his most successful season in 1975, guiding the Mountaineers to an 8–3 record with wins over East Carolina, Wake Forest, and South Carolina.